 Some sites like this one (bless ‘em!) have different versions of the game archived, and though the graphics and the content vary, the structure and mechanics are pretty much the same.
 I used the 1992 version as my reference when looking for inspiration for Chinatown Detective Agency.

 From a design perspective, what I really, truly love about Carmen Sandiego was its simplicity.
-The interface was rigid yet functional, simple enough to be intuitive but interesting enough to spur your imagination to fill in the gaps.
+The interface was rigid yet functional.
+It was simple to understand, and that was important for a game that relied on its U.I. to guide the player.

 You had your phone, which you could use to get in touch with your boss or make travel arrangements.
 You had all the little case files and game settings clumped together in a central console.
 You had the action buttons to be able to interact with the environment.
 And finally, you had the environments themselves, which were iconic snapshots of the different cities you were in.
 The whole game took place within this system.
 It was so easy to jump into a game and get on a case from the get go.